 Please complete and return this form to the school as soon as possible for in-year admissions.

-You must also complete a Dorset Common Application Form (http://www.dorsetcouncil.gov.uk/school-admissions)
+You must also complete a Dorset Council Common Application Form

+(for all applicants at Parent Portal: Home (dorsetcouncil.gov.uk))

 Please read the admissions policy, including definitions, before completing this form.